Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	6. Downside analysis:  I went through hell as a niche artistic performer with an audience who were dead sure I wanted to be doing what I was doing... and nobody could rescue me until that social environment fell apart completely.
 This happened because people were sure that they understood what other minds were like, and they interpreted everything about me through that lens, including my complaints.
 This is one of the things that can go wrong with Mental Unity.
 	7. Downside analysis:  If what people think is universal is reproductive desire, the utopianism of this technology falls farther.
 This is another thing that I am judging from my own experiences, for which I am giving this -1 utopianism where natalist policies are active.
 	8. Tech level analysis:  Like the Seat of Beauty and Holistic Industrialization, this technology is perfectly smooth... because it doesn't really say anything about the actual technology level of the society implementing it.
 You could implement this at any tech level.
 People just have to be willing to believe in it.
 From there, it may (if successful) promote technological advancement through convincing people to trust in and experiment with weird ideas.
+	9. Mechanism proposal:  Regrettably, as I've written the Imperials to have a hive-mind, this technology also suggests that the hive-mind is being reconstructed after the implied transhuman rights advances of Distributed Intelligence.
+Still... this requires that the work be done *aesthetically*, with better respect for individual creative potential.
+Better to be in a Unity hivemind than a splintered shard.
-	9. Bureaucratic waste analysis:  Literal!
+	10. Bureaucratic waste analysis:  Literal!
 It's totally literal bureaucratic waste.
 It establishes segments of government that are doing things only because they're beautiful.
 And, well...
 Okay, some of it's not literal, but it's not promoting hatred.
 This is almost certainly not going to kill talented people or make them unwilling to cooperate with others.
 It'll just... encourage them to feel safe performing very esoteric arts for very niche audiences.
 Sometimes that's amazing.
 Sometimes that's a waste of talent.
-	10. Utopic rating:  4/5, +1 with artificial dreamtime, -1 with natalist policies, -2 in feudal economies, -1 if wealth level is less than 2
+	11. Utopic rating:  4/5, +1 with artificial dreamtime, -1 with natalist policies, -2 in feudal economies, -1 if wealth level is less than 2
-	11. Public protection rating:  4/5, +1 with enlightened policing, -2 if wealth level is less than 2, -2 in feudal economies
+	12. Public protection rating:  4/5, +1 with enlightened policing, -2 if wealth level is less than 2, -2 in feudal economies
-	12. Technological smoothness:  5/5
+	13. Technological smoothness:  5/5
-	13. Technological extremophilia:  4/5
+	14. Technological extremophilia:  4/5
-	14. Stress/Boredom rating:  2/5 (Calm)
+	15. Stress/Boredom rating:  2/5 (Calm)
-	15. Me-points:  2/3
+	16. Me-points:  2/3
-	16. Kind of person most protected:  People who'd really like to spend a few centuries perfecting a niche artistic skill.
+	17. Kind of person most protected:  People who'd really like to spend a few centuries perfecting a niche artistic skill.
-	17. Special categories:  Empathy Maximizer, Diversifying, Hedonological, Furry
+	18. Special categories:  Empathy Maximizer, Diversifying, Hedonological, Furry
-	18. Conversion potential:  Panarchy<->Empire (limited); Commonwealth<->Empire
+	19. Conversion potential:  Panarchy<->Empire (limited); Commonwealth<->Empire
 33. Engineered Optimism
 	1. Authorial protest:  This technology is horrifying.
 It proposes a deliberate manipulation of *plague and disease* to make people happier.
 Come on, don't make people sneeze for all eternity.
 I say this as someone who finds sneezes amusing and reassuring, even!
 	2. Authorial protest:  I would replace this technology with Horizontal Eugenics.
 The name sounds like a dirty joke ("let's get horizontal"), but that's not how I mean it.
 The description would be something like this: "In a truly advanced society, there is no need for maladaptive and immiserating traits, but compassionate geneticists can spread every advantage to every person to whom it is relevant, so that everyone can be happy in their jobs."
 This would be an excellent Imperial technology; it promotes hard-working happiness and protects the people who believe that their happiness should be without toil.
 People who love their jobs do not work a day in their lives!
 That potential lies within the Orbital Observers tech tree, and it is wasted with the disease-based manipulation of Engineered Optimism.